+of Piperton

+Architectural Design Guidelines

+April 2020

+(Subject to change)

-The Village Architectural Design Guidelines April 2020 (Subject to change)
+Twin Lakes of Piperton Architectural Design Guidelines

-The Village Architectural Design Guidelines The many unique characteristics of Spring Creek Ranch community make it unlike any other in eastern Shelby County.
+The many unique characteristics of the Twin Lakes community make it unlike any other in western Fayette County.
 Our vision for the community in both its community elements as well as the new homes within it can be summed up in the term "understated eloquence".
 Nothing fancy or overblown, but everything thoughtful and well executed with quality materials and craftsmanship.
+It is a rural community with a natural, park-like atmosphere surrounding the two existing lakes with access to the Wolf River.
+A place where neighbors know their neighbors and are encouraged to sit on the porch and enjoy the beauty of the place.

 When designing your home plans, please keep in mind the following architectural requirements.
 Prior to beginning construction, your plans, including a site plan, must be reviewed and approved in writing by the Architectural Control Committee (ACC).
 To avoid monotony and ensure design variety, homes with substantially similar front elevations shall not be constructed on the same street.
 Homes shall vary the materials so as not to be the same as those across the street or in near proximity of each other.
 Due to their prominent location, certain lots are critical to the overall success of the community.
-Lots 16, 18, 19, 67, 72, 73, 75, 107, 125, 132, 138, 139, 148, 153, 156, 213, 214, 241 and 245 have been designated as Special Architectural Control lots.
+Lots CL1, 14, 18, 26, 52, and 53 have been designated as Special Architectural Control lots.
 Additional architectural review and attention to detailing of the homes and landscape may be required.

 The first step in the design review process will consist of an informal sketch review with the builder and architect, during which we will discuss the general concept of the plan, including the orientation of the house and the garage on the lot, and together agree on any necessary improvements or changes.
 In addition, your landscape plan must be approved prior to installation of the driveway.
 The Homeowners Association may impose a substantial fine against anyone who starts construction prior to plans approval.

 Architects:

-All exterior elevations shall be designed by one of the following architects: Archimania Todd Walker 356 S. Main Street Memphis, Tennessee 38103 Phone: 527-3560 Looney, Ricks, Kiss J. Carson Looney 50 South B.B.
-King Blvd Memphis, Tennessee 38103 Phone: 521-1440

-Douglas T. Enoch 5050 Poplar Ave., Suite 111 Memphis, Tennessee 38157 Phone: 685-7636 Bill Stevens Phone: 530-2948 Charles Shipp 4646 Poplar Ave., Suite 244 Memphis, Tennessee 38117 Phone: 680-0204 Shapiro & Company Architects, Inc. Brad Shapiro 4646 Poplar Ave., Suite 517 Memphis, Tennessee 38117 Phone: 685-9001 Jeff Bramlett 194 Washington St Collierville, Tennessee 38017 Phone: 619-1613 David Anderson 4646 Poplar Ave., Suite 102 Memphis, Tennessee 38117 Phone: 786-8494 Using one of the above architects will involve a short review process.
+All exterior elevations shall be designed by one of the following architects\: Archimania Todd Walker 356 S. Main Street Memphis, Tennessee 38103 Phone: 527-3560 Looney, Ricks, Kiss J. Carson Looney 50 South B.B.
+King Blvd, Suite 600 Memphis, Tennessee 38103 Phone: 521-1440 Douglas T. Enoch 5050 Poplar Avenue, Suite 111 Memphis, Tennessee 38157 Phone: 685-7636 Bill Stevens Phone: 530-2948 Charles Shipp 4646 Poplar Avenue, Suite 244 Memphis, Tennessee 38117 Phone: 680-0204 Shapiro & Company Architects, Inc. Brad Shapiro 4646 Poplar Ave., Suite 517 Memphis, Tennessee 38117 Phone: 685-9001 Jeff Bramlett 194 Washington St. Collierville, Tennessee 38017 Phone: 619-1613 David Anderson 4646 Poplar Ave., Suite 102 Memphis, TN 38117 Phone: 786-8494 \ Using one of the above architects will involve a short review process.
 However, if you choose not to use one of the above architects, then you must submit your plans for review to Bill Stevens.
-The initial review fee is \$350.00 and any required resubmittals are \$150.00/resubmittal.
-General Guidelines
+There will be an initial review fee and there will be a re-review fee on any required resubmittals.
+General Guidelines - 1.
+House Size: Minimum required heated and finished area is 3,000 square feet. - 2.
+Overall House Image: Each home should express architectural style rather than a mix of several architectural styles. - 3.
+Scale and Proportion: Approximate architectural scale and proportion is essential to traditional home designs.
+Massing of elements should be kept simple and emphasize the main body and the main entry. - 4.
+Front Porches or Terraces: Twin Lakes aims to be a place where neighbors know and interact with each other, therefore front